 At least 25,000 people die each year in the UK from the end stages of COPD.
 Many of these people have several years of ill health and poor quality of life before they die.

 Depression and/or anxiety affect at least 6 in 10 people with COPD, and can be treated if recognised.

 How can the course of the disease be altered?

-Stop smoking.
-This is the single most important piece of advice.
+Stop smoking is the single most important piece of advice.
 If you stop smoking in the early stages of COPD it will make a huge difference.
 Damage already done to your airways cannot be reversed.
 However, stopping smoking prevents the disease from worsening.
 It is never too late to stop smoking, at any stage of the disease.
 Even if you have fairly advanced COPD, you are likely to benefit and prevent further progression of the disease.

 Your cough may get worse for a while when you give up smoking.
 This often happens as the lining of the airways 'comes back to life'.
 Resist the temptation to start smoking again to ease the cough.
 An increase in cough after you stop smoking usually settles in a few weeks.

 The National Health Service (NHS) provides free help and advice for people having difficulty in stopping smoking.
 Medication, such as varenicline and bupropion, and nicotine replacement therapy (such as patches and chewing gum) can be prescribed, and counselling offered.
 You could see your GP or practice nurse for further advice, or visit the NHS Smokefree website (see under 'Further help & information', below).

 What are the treatments for chronic obstructive pulmonary disease?

 Stopping smoking is the most important treatment.
 No other treatment may be needed if the disease is in the early stage and symptoms are mild.

 If symptoms become troublesome, one or more of the following treatments may be advised